kbaseattic/mini_kb/README.md

 Modifying the Configuration Beyond Environment Variables
 --------------------------------------------------------
 Using the templates for modifying the running configuration works so long as the needed changes have been captured in the templated configuration.
-If there are changes that are not in the templates that are needed testing, the configuration file can left out of the parameters passed to dockerize, and a configuration file mounted into the running container using the "volumes" directive in docker-compose.
+If there are changes that are not in the templates that need testing, the configuration file can be left out of the parameters passed to dockerize, and a configuration file mounted into the running container using the "volumes" directive in docker-compose.
 The example configuration for nginx provides commented out examples of using a fully customizable nginx.conf via volume mounts.
 Note that if a volume mount is given *and* the same file is set as a destination for the dockerize -template directive, the template will overwrite the contents mounted via "volumes".